natopotato34/flutter_earth_globe/README.md

   through the sphere and extending beyond each surface point.
 - **Rods Clip at the Horizon**: Rods shorten from the obscured base as an end moves behind the horizon rather than disappearing all at once.
+- **Gradual Rod Occlusion**: The base hides at a slower rate so visible portions remain longer when sliding behind the globe.
 - **Region Highlighting**: Highlight polygonal areas or circular regions using a radius value.

 - **Responsive Design**: Ensures compatibility with a wide range of devices and screen sizes.